 GeneCards Summary for FLVCR1 Gene

-FLVCR1 (Feline Leukemia Virus Subgroup C Cellular Receptor 1) is a Protein Coding gene.
-Diseases associated with FLVCR1 include ataxia, posterior column, with retinitis pigmentosa and posterior column ataxia.
+FLVCR1 (FLVCR Heme Transporter 1) is a Protein Coding gene.
+Diseases associated with FLVCR1 include Posterior Column Ataxia With Retinitis Pigmentosa and Retinitis Pigmentosa.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin receptor recycling.
-GO annotations related to this gene include transporter activity and heme transporter activity.
+Gene Ontology (GO) annotations related to this gene include transporter activity and heme transporter activity.
 An important paralog of this gene is FLVCR2.

-Isoform 1: Heme transporter that exports cytoplasmic heme.
+[Isoform 1]: Heme transporter that exports cytoplasmic heme.
 It can also export coproporphyrin and protoporphyrin IX, which are both intermediate products in the heme biosynthetic pathway.
 Does not export bilirubin.
-Heme export depends on the presence of HPX and may be required to protect developing erythroid cells from heme toxicity.
-Heme export also provides protection from heme or ferrous iron toxicities in liver and brain.
+Heme export depends on the presence of HPX and is required to maintain intracellular free heme balance, protecting cells from heme toxicity.
+Heme export provides protection from heme or ferrous iron toxicities in liver, brain, sensory neurons and during erythtopoiesis, a process in which heme synthesis intensifies.
 Causes susceptibility to FeLV-C in vitro.
-Required during erythtopoiesis to maintain intracellular free heme balance since in proerythroblasts, heme synthesis intensifies and its accumulation is toxic for cells.